andymikulski/andymikulski.github.io/dev/_posts/2018-10-10-raytracer-art.md

 ## About Ray Tracing

 <img src="https://imgur.com/bAsZMqe.png" />
-<label>A simple ray traced image demonstrating a two light sources and reflective materials.
+<label>A simple ray traced image demonstrating two light sources and reflective materials.
 Ray traced images typically reflect a high degree of realism, at the cost of a long rendering time.</label>

 Ray tracing - not to be confused with [casting](/dev/raycasting) - is a method for rendering 3D scenes with realistic lighting and shadows.
 Essentially, it is a simplified model of how light travels through space, and how our eyes see those rays.